 The Rosary was laid out in 1819 and opened shortly afterwards by The Reverend Thomas Drummond a Presbyterian/Unitarian Minister.
 It beat the opening of the new municipal corporation cemetery at Earlham by over 30 years, when burial was finally banned inside the city walls.
 Unconsecrated, it didn’t present the problems that Anglican burial grounds did; any denomination, an unchristened child; a suicide victim or someone of a different faith could be buried here, something that non-conformists and dissenters were all to aware of at a time when a Baptist, Methodist or Congregationalist could only be buried in a churchyard if it was agreed to hold an Anglican ceremony.
 Similarly you couldn’t get married in a church, attend Oxford or Cambridge University and were expected to pay the church rate, even though you probably weren’t using it because you met in the forerunner of the bingo hall.

 There were already a few independent burial grounds in existence; The Unitarians have a small plot around the Octagon in Colegate, there were two Jewish burial grounds; a small one just off Quaker’s Lane and St Crispin’s and another at Horn’s Lane/Mariner’s Lane.
-The Quakers have a large and elegantly understated space beautifully regimented rows rest at Gildencroft next to what was the Quaker meeting house before a bomb destroyed it in 1942.
+The Quakers have a large and elegantly understated space of beautifully regimented rows at rest in Gildencroft next to what was the Quaker meeting house before a bomb destroyed it in 1942.

 The Mortuary Chapel was added in 1879, a Gothic-styled treat designed by Edward Boardman.
-It feels like Boardman made half of Norwich; The Royal Hotel, the United Reform Church, Chapelfield Road Methodist Chapel, and the former Norfolk and Norwich Hospital to name a few of his grander designs, he became Mayor in 1905.
-He is as you’d probably expect buried here too, his memorial a large sure-footed obelisk in striking upward through the tall wild grasses.
+It sometimes feels like Boardman made half of Norwich; The Royal Hotel, the United Reform Church, Chapelfield Road Methodist Chapel, and the former Norfolk and Norwich Hospital to name a few of his grander designs, he became Mayor in 1905.
+He is as you’d probably expect buried here too, his memorial a large sure-footed obelisk striking upward through the tall wild grasses.
 The Cemetery was extended in 1924 and 1932, some of it was sold off in 1964.
-This was completed Captain Sandys-Winsch, another Norwich name, originally from Knutsford; he was a soldier and pilot during the Great War and made his name as a landscaper for Norwich City Council responsible foremost for Eaton Park, but also Heigham, Waterloo and Wensum Parks as well as planting a lot of the trees we now see forming the canopy in our city.
+This was completed by Captain Sandys-Winsch, another Norwich name, originally from Knutsford; he was a soldier and pilot during the Great War and made his name as a landscaper for Norwich City Council responsible foremost for Eaton Park, but also Heigham, Waterloo, and Wensum Parks as well as planting a lot of the trees we now see forming the canopy in our city.

-There are too many of the Great and the good to mention planted here dispersing their nitrates into the trees, bluebells, and cow parsley, but it’s worth naming a few: Some of the Colman’s Mustard family are here, surgeon Emanuel Cooper whose family are said to have inspired Galsworthy’s novel The Forsyte Saga, Jeremiah Cozens with is vast tomb, John Barker, Steam circus proprietor, John Alexander, minister at Princes Street chapel, Jeremiah James Colman the industrialist, philanthropist and politician, Richard Gurney the banker (many Gurneys are buried at the Quaker Burial Ground), James Sillett, Painter of the Norwich school alomng with fellow artists James Stark, John Thirtle, and John Berney Ladbrooke.
+There are too many of the Great and the good to mention planted here dispersing their nitrates into the trees, bluebells, and cow parsley, but it’s worth naming a few: Some of the Colman’s Mustard family are here, surgeon Emanuel Cooper whose family are said to have inspired Galsworthy’s novel The Forsyte Saga, Jeremiah Cozens with is vast tomb, John Barker, Steam circus proprietor, John Alexander, minister at Princes Street chapel, Jeremiah James Colman the industrialist, philanthropist and politician, Richard Gurney the banker (many Gurneys are buried at the Quaker Burial Ground), James Sillett, Painter of the Norwich school along with fellow artists James Stark, John Thirtle, and John Berney Ladbrooke.
 Frederick Ringer a businessman known as the ‘King of Nagasaki’ now lies almost lost in a carpet of flowers.
 Jacob Henry Tillett the founder of the Norfolk News, Robert Webster, first Chairman of Norwich City Football Club and George White the shoe manufacturer and Liberal MP.
 There’s the Hines family engineers with a metal memorial under the trees.
 And George Wilde a survivor of the Charge of the Light Brigade.
 Notably also the graves of Driver John Prior and fireman James Light, who died in the 1874 Thorpe rail accident; a head on collision between two trains, the two men lie side by side.

 Perhaps my favourite is Ralph Hale Mottram mostly famed for writing The Spanish Farm Trilogy.
 This lays amongst a huge number of other books, pamphlets and poems.
-He was a bank Clerk who eventually became Mayor, while not really a rags to riches story, he was a man of great intellect who was absorbed by the city.
+He was a bank Clerk who eventually became Mayor, while not really a rags to riches story, he was a man of great intellect who was absorbed by the city, which ultimately him.
 Mottram was also the last Chair of the Trust that ran the cemetery.
 His grave is simple, perhaps mirroring his non-conformist background.
 He was also a fan of the place and is alleged to have once said I knew, when I was four years old, exactly where I could be buried.

 And what of the ordinary?
 It always strikes me that there is no such thing.
 Each name hides a story, it is merely a case of how known we all are.
 Alderman and industrialists jostle with butchers, bakers, and probably a candlestick maker or two, anchors attest to sailors, there are the stilled fingers of seamstresses and weavers.
 And then there are the names from Norfolk, ones I know from my own life, the people that inhabit our memory that still serve in shops, Armes, Cushions and Dyes, Burrels, Camplings, Gurneys and Baldwins, Hooks, Martineaus and Blyths.
 There are thousands of the everyday here spanning over 200 years, all of these chapters in a continuing flow of stories written and sealed up, their names inscribed with love on the stone covers.

 There is one local lad we always go and see, his name is Marcus.
 I don’t think I ever knew him in life, yet I recognise something in him.
 We are united in our past similarity, the irony of our hard fought individuality at a formative age.
-He is marked with a curious clan symbol, the Crass logo sits at the centre his black marble marker, the twin headed snake of the establishment eating itself inside a circle over a cross on his cross The word Crass carved below a circle on the A. In the 1980s it was a tribe I too felt I belonged to.
+He is marked with a curious clan symbol, the Crass logo sits at the centre of his black marble marker, the twin headed snake of the establishment eating itself inside a circle over a cross on his marker.
+The word Crass carved below, a circle on the A. In the 1980s it was a tribe I too felt I belonged to.
 And there, most poignant of all, in that slightly new European way, a photo of him, perpetually aged 17, his hair crimped and spiked.
 And across time for an instant as I stare at him I can almost sense the ranks of dissenters nodding a blessing of approval at yet another way of thinking.

 I met a traveller from an antique land,